sreedevi-i/Air_Quality_Streamlit_App/README.md

 # Air Quality Data Analysis App

 This is a simple interactive web app built with **Streamlit** for exploring and visualizing a global Air Quality dataset.
-Deployed at: https://airqualityapp-siree.streamlit.app/
+Deployed with streamlit at: https://airqualityapp-siree.streamlit.app/

 ## Features